What is Spinal Fusion?

 The spine is comprised of a series of bones called vertebrae, and each vertebra is connected to the next with a strong connective tissue that serves as a cushion for the spine.

 Spinal fusion is a surgical technique during which one or more of the vertebra of the spine are joined together, or fused, disallowing motion between them.
-This procedure is performed by placing bone grafts around the spine, causing two vertebral bodies to grow together into one long bone.
+This fusion of the vertebrae procedure is performed by placing bone grafts around the spine, causing two vertebral bodies to grow together into one long bone.

-The bone for the graft may be taken either from another bone in the patient – usually the hip (autograft) - or from a bone bank (allograft).
+The bone for the graft may be taken from the patient (autograft) or from a bone bank (allograft).
 Grafts are placed either from the back of the spine (the posterior approach), from the front of the spine (anterior approach), or by a combination of the two.
 Spinal fusion may or may not involve the use of plates, screws and cages.

 Conditions such as a fractured or broken vertebra, spinal curves or slippage and some cervical disc herniations are possible reasons for spinal fusion.
 Although not all spinal fractures require surgery, some fractures, such as those associated with a spinal cord or nerve injury, will require fusion.
 Additionally, spinal deformities such as scoliosis are commonly treated with spinal fusion